C. E. Ruthenberg: 1919 Cleveland May Day Riot

 Freed from prison in December 1918, Ruthenberg dove in with both feet to the burgeoning left wing movement rocking the Socialist Party.
 May Day of 1919 was an event of enormous enthusiasm and great fear.
-A gigantic assembly was planned in Cleveland, in which four parades of marchers, many waving red flags, would come together in the public square to hear speeches and rally for freedom for Eugene V. Debs and Tom Mooney and the adoption of the 6-hour day and the $1 minimum wage.
+A gigantic assembly was planned in Cleveland, in which four parades of marchers, many waving red flags, came together in the public square to hear speeches and rally for freedom for Eugene V. Debs and Tom Mooney and the adoption of the 6-hour day and the $1 minimum wage.
 As many as 20,000 people are said to have participated in the march, with 20 to 30,000 more people lining the streets to watch.
 Ruthenberg later described the events that followed:

 When the head of the line was within a block of the Public Square the first trouble occurred.
 An officer in the uniform of the Red Cross jumped from a "Victory" Loan truck and endeavored to take a red flag which a soldier in uniform was carrying at the head of the procession.
 A scuffle followed in which other soldiers from the truck and some businessmen joined.
 During the scuffle one of these businessmen drew a revolver and wildly threatened the workers in the procession.
 In five minutes, however, the struggle was over.
 The lieutenant and his supporters were driven back to the sidewalk, the head of the line reformed, and with the red flag still flying, marched on to the Public Square.

 Suddenly, the police made their appearance:

 They came down Superior Ave., which divides the "Square" into northern and southern sections, headed by the mounted squad, followed by auto load after load.
 The newspapers later reported that 700 men had been concentrated at the Central Station, who now descended upon the marchers....
 The first thousand or so of workers marched onto the square and took possession of the "Victory" Loan speakers' stand, which had been built over the stone blocks placed on the Public Square for the use of speakers at public meetings...
 The chairman was about to introduce [me] as the first speaker when an officer and a few soldiers tried to climb to the platform, demanding that the soldier that held the red flag give it up...
 [Then], without warning, a squad of mounted police dashed into the audience, driving their horses over the assembled workers and clubbing them as they went."

 A riot ensued, pitting the police and their supporters (backed by tanks) against the marchers.
 Two marchers were killed in the fighting, hundreds injured, and about 150 arrested in this Cleveland May Day Riot.
 Ruthenberg was charged for incitement to murder in connection with this event but no conviction was obtained.